Awalrod/AndroidCanOpenDemo/README.md

 ###The Main Screen
 ![main screen]( https://github.com/Awalrod/AndroidCanOpenDemo/blob/master/images/appMainScreen.png )

 The main screen is 10 monitors in different tabs that can be set up to monitor different profiles.
 What profiles are and how to create/edit/delete them is covered in the [Settings](#settings).
 Clicking the option menu below the gauge shows a menu of all profiles that have been created.
 You can set which profile the gauge should monitor here.
 ![profile dropdown](https://github.com/Awalrod/AndroidCanOpenDemo/blob/master/images/appProfileDropdown.png)
+Slide left or right to view other monitors.
+Up to 10 different profiles may be monitored at once.
+Underneath the dropdown menu a label displays the integer value of the profile.

+The start and stop buttons make the monitor start or stop listening to the specified profile.